ianpetrarca/osc_debugger/README.md

 OSC Debugger allows you to monitor incoming OSC messages directly within the terminal.
 In order to accept OSC messages you must start a server that listens for messages on a specified **IP Address** and **Port** this is done by selecting the *Start OSC Server* command.

 After you select the initial *Start OSC Server* command you will be prompted to give an address and port.
 The **address** is the local IP address you would like to **recieve** messages on.
-The **port** is the TCP port in which your OSC client sends data to your OSC server through.
+The **port** is the TCP port in which your OSC recieve messages through.
 More on this below.
 After entering an address and port you will recieve a message that the OSC Server has been started.

 # Send Message